-When you apply for a job with a curriculum vitae, it's important to include a cover letter, also known as a covering letter, with your CV.
+When you apply for a job with a curriculum vitae (CV), it's important to include a cover letter, also known as a covering letter.
 This letter allows you to make a favorable first impression, using narrative in your own tone of voice to catch the reader’s attention and encourage her to give a serious review to your attached resume.

 The letter should be tailored to respond to the unique and specific requirements requested by each organization you are approaching.
 Don’t try to use the same cover letter for every job you apply for.
 Each letter needs to provide detailed information about why are you are qualified for the specific job in question, and it should outline the reasons for your interest in the company or organization.

 Use your cover letter to identify the skills or experiences most specific to the job, rather than restating the information in your CV.

 Kevin Fitzgerald is the North American Marketing Communications Manager for Michael Page International, one of the world's leading professional recruitment consultancies.
 He provides the following suggestions about what information to incorporate into your curriculum vitae cover letter:

 - The content of your cover letter should be brief and structured.
 Avoid lengthy repetition of information covered in your CV.
 Unlike a CV, it is acceptable to write a cover letter in the first person.

 - Your letter should address the relevant contact, whose name often appears in the job advertisement.
 Avoid “Sir” or “Madam” if possible.

 - If you are replying to a job ad, say so.
 Mention the job title, any reference number, and where and when you saw it.